Iancheung228/Iancheung228.github.io/_posts/2023-12-21-Batchnorm.md

 ![Ps2 3](https://github.com/Iancheung228/Iancheung228.github.io/assets/37007362/23cc5783-2f3a-4013-84b6-2b2cded5f519)

+The above figure shows the convergence behaviour for 3 different initialization points.

-Without batch norm, the convergence behavior is sensitive to the initialization.
+The key takeaway is that without batch norm, the convergence behavior is sensitive to the choice initialization.
 We see from the leftmost figure, we can not take a large stepsize (indicated by green arrow), otherwise, we will overshoot the minimum.

 On the rightmost figure, we got lucky by picking a rare initialization that takes 2 steps to reach minima.

 ![Ps2 2](https://github.com/Iancheung228/Iancheung228.github.io/assets/37007362/a9256d60-6d7e-409c-ba75-4781d50677fa)
 With BatchNorm, the gradient of the loss surface becomes more predictable for all initialization points, leading to stable convergence.
 This "gives us confidence that when we take a larger step in the direction of a computed gradient, this gradient direction remains a fairly accurate estimate of the actual gradient direction after taking that step."
 As a result, we can use a larger learning rate with faster convergence.

 ### Not a simple rescale!

-In fact, the author of
+In fact, the author of the 2019 paper noted that this is not a simple rescale.
 <img width="994" alt="Screen Shot 2024-01-10 at 1 48 38 PM" src="https://github.com/Iancheung228/Iancheung228.github.io/assets/37007362/c2186a71-c45f-451c-8c68-0d5ec9c861f6">